aless80/Mezzanine-website/README.md

 postgres=# ALTER USER admin WITH PASSWORD 'new_password'; #Change password if you forgot it postgres=# \q
 ```

-or replace the content of Mezzanine/settings.py with Mezzanine/settings_sqlite.py to use SQLite.

 There are some settings you might want to change in the Mezzanine/settings.py file.
 Two obvious ones are the default user in the DATABASES dictionary (I have amarin, it should match the one you set up in the previous steps for postgreSQL), and the email address (check the EMAIL_* variables).